File (tool): Machine files

 Files are produced specifically for use in a filing machine, which is similar in appearance to a scroll saw with a vertically reciprocating file mounted in the middle of a table.
 A workpiece is manipulated around the file's face as the shape requires.

 A cone point (as pictured in the top and bottom files at left) allows a file to center itself in its mount.
 Files with flat mounting surfaces must be secured with set screws.

 Filing machines are rarely seen in modern production environments, but may be found in older toolrooms or diemaking shops as an aid in the manufacture of specialist tooling.

 Escapement files

-Escapement files, also known as watchmaker's files, are a classification of short, (very) thin files with bastard-cut or embedded diamond surfaces, similar to needle files in form and function but smaller.
+Escapement files, also known as watchmaker's files, are a classification of short, (very) thin files with bastard-cut (medium coarseness) or embedded diamond surfaces, similar to needle files in form and function but smaller.
 Typical dimensions are on the order of approximately 100–140 mm (4–51/2 in.) in length and 3–5 mm (1/8–3/16 in.) in width.
 Best used for fine, delicate work on small pieces or mechanisms (such as escapements), escapement files are commonly used by clock and watchmakers, as well as in crafting jewelry.